 - Community services including midwifery, audiology and therapies.

 We employ almost 6,000 staff, and hundreds of staff and students from other organisations also work in our hospitals.
-We benefit from around 1,000 volunteers at the Trust and at our main charitable partners (SaTH Charity, the Friends of the Princess Royal Hospital, the League of Friends of the Royal Shrewsbury Hospital and the Lingen Davies Cancer Appeal).
+We benefit from hundreds of volunteers at the Trust and at our main charitable partners (SaTH Charity, the Friends of the Princess Royal Hospital, the League of Friends of the Royal Shrewsbury Hospital and the Lingen Davies Cancer Appeal).